turbulenz/turbulenz_engine/docs/source/game_engine_overview.rst

 When developing JavaScript applications to run on the Turbulenz Engine it's useful to build and test all configurations.
-The development configurations (*plugin-debug* and *canvas-debug*) are set up to run inside the browser and allow use of browser debugging tools.
+The development configuration *canvas-debug* is set up to run inside the browser and allow use of browser debugging tools.
 The release configurations (*plugin* and *canvas*) load and run a code bundle, often compacted.
 In the case of *plugin* mode, JavaScript code is executed inside the engine provided by the Turbulenz browser extensions (for reasons of performance and compatibility), making debugging much more difficult.

 Compacting code is an important optimization for deployment and can dramatically reduce the size of the code that needs to be transferred